zenml-io/zenml/docs/book/starter-guide/pipelines/pipelines.md

 # Initialize a ZenML repository
 zenml example pull starter_guide  # soon to be replaced with `zenml init --starter` cd starter_guide

+# If you have VS Code, nows the time to open it!
+code .
 ```

 Pro tip: Open up the `starter_guide` in your favorite IDE to inspect the code as you